alex-schaaf/alex-schaaf.github.io/src/posts/kindle-highlights-go.md

 Syncing highlights from my Kindle without relying on Amazon's [Whispersync](https://www.theverge.com/2020/1/31/21117217/amazon-kindle-tracking-page-turn-taps-e-reader-privacy-policy-security-whispersync) involves copying your clippings file from the Kindle, either using tools such as [Calibre](https://calibre-ebook.com/), or manually.
 And the Kindle just dumps all highlights into one file - which is great if you just want to search over all your highlights.
 But I find myself often just wanting to conveniently look at my highlights from single book.

-So as an exercise in further learning Go I decided to write a little program that can be easily executed whenever.
+So as an exercise in further learning Go I decided to write a little program that can be easily executed whenever I connect my kindle.
 An advantage of using a compiled language like Go is that provides us with a nice binary program we can compile for any common platflorm and easily automate it to run whenever we connect a Kindle - without having to manage Python environments.

 So let's start out with our `main` function and load open the clippings text file from the connected Kindle device.
 You may have to modify the path depending on your device and operating system.